-We will pay Pfizer tiered royalties on sales of mirdametinib at percentages ranging from the mid-single digits to the low 20s, that may be subject to deductions for expiration of valid claims, amounts due under third-party licenses and generic competition.
+We will also pay Pfizer tiered royalties on sales of mirdametinib at percentages ranging from the midsingle digits to the low 20s, that may be subject to deductions for expiration of valid claims, amounts due under third-party licenses and generic competition.

 Unless earlier terminated, the Mirdametinib License Agreement will expire upon the expiration of all royalty obligations.
 The royalty period will expire on a country-by-country basis upon the later of (i) ten years from the first commercial sale, (ii) the expiration of all regulatory or data exclusivity and (iii) the expiration of the last-to-expire valid patent claim.
 Following expiration of the applicable royalty period for a country, we will continue to have a perpetual, fully paid-up, non-exclusive license to all IP licensed during the royalty period for such country.
 We have the right to terminate the Mirdametinib License Agreement for convenience upon thirty (30) days' prior written notice.
 Pfizer may not terminate the agreement for convenience.
 Either we or Pfizer may terminate the Mirdametinib License Agreement if the other party is in material breach and such breach is not cured within the specified cure period.
-In addition, either we or Pfizer may terminate the Agreement in the event of specified insolvency events involving the other party.
-If Pfizer terminates the agreement as a result of our uncured material breach or our insolvency, Pfizer retains its license with respect to targets for which it has exercised an option (unless Pfizer elects otherwise), subject to reduced payment obligations.
+In addition, either we or Pfizer may terminates the agreement as a result of our uncured material breach or our insolvency, our rights to nirogacestat would revert to Pfizer and Pfizer would retain its licenses to intellectual property relating to targets for which it has exercised an option (unless Pfizer elects otherwise), subject to reduced payment obligations.